shariqabdulwahid-stack/INFR3120-Fall25-Project/README.md

 ---

 ## 💡 Inspiration
 This project was inspired by the desire to support a local home bakery and bring its warmth and creativity online.
-We focused on simplicity, usability, and a handcrafted feel — just like the baked goods it represents.
+We focused on simplicity, usability, and a handcrafted feel, just like the baked goods it represents.